Iğdır Airport: Traffic statistics

 2012 statistics correspond to the last 6 months of 2012 since the opening of the airport.

+Ground transport

+Road

+The airport is reachable by car, taxi, and rental car service from the Turkish highway which passes through the Iğdır Province.
+There is also a shuttle bus service operated between the city center and the airport.

 Trivia

 The airport was depicted in a Turkish Airlines advertisement in 2014, where a group of kids trying to ask the Turkish Airlines aircraft to land at their town (and their own made airport), and little to their knowledge that a real airport was constructed.

 The airport was depicted also in Turkish Airlines commercial series of "Delightful Stories" (2014), where András Földvári, then head of marketing in Turkish Airlines' Hungary Office, flew from Budapest to Iğdır to explore Noah's Ark.